CloudLabsAI-Azure/AIW-Infra-Migration/Labfiles/ms-spl-migrate-windows-servers-to-azure-hol2-ex1.md

 ## Summary

 In this lab, you learned how to migrate Windows Servers from Hyper-V to Azure using Azure Migrate: Server Migration.
 You created a storage account for migration data, registered your Hyper-V host with Azure Migrate, and configured replication for virtual machines.
-You set up networking with static IPs for replicated VMs, performed a migration, and reviewed network and security best practices.
 The lab provided essential knowledge on discovery, replication, and migration to Azure.

 ### You have successfully completed the Hands-on Lab.